Mohammed-Aftab-Siddique/CleanShot/README.md

 - List of deleted image paths

 ## 👨‍💻 Author
+Developed by:
-Developed by Abhishek Satpathy [www.abhisat.com]
+- Abhishek Satpathy [www.abhisat.com]
+- Mohammed Aftab Siddique [www.thecodingfeast.co.in]

 For feedback or contributions, feel free to open an issue or submit a pull request.